collective/collective.weightedportlets/README.rst

 inherited portlets and one contextual portlet below all inherited portlets, I could set their weights to 40 and 60 respectively.

-Note that adjustments to the portlet order are saved via a KSS action; you don't have to press a button and reload the page to save the new weights.
+Note that adjustments to the portlet order are saved via an AJAX request; you don't have to press a button and reload the page to save the new weights.

 Import and export of portlet assignment weights via GenericSetup is also